 In 1998, the Federal Government passed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, formerly the Crime Awareness and Campus Security Act of 1990.
 This law requires that universities and colleges receiving federal funding disclose reported instances of criminal activities on campuses.
 In addition to the disclosure of campus crime statistics, the act requires timely warnings of criminal activity to the campus community, as well as the disclosure of various campus policies.
-For more information on this legislation, please visit the Jeanne Clery Web Site at http://www.securityoncampus.org/.
+For more information on this legislation, please visit the Jeanne Clery Center.
 The act is intended to provide students and their families, as higher education consumers, with accurate, complete, and timely information about safety on campus so that they can make informed decisions.